IBAX-io/docs/docs/topics/vm.md

 }
 ```

-If we see that there is a square bracket next, then we add the **cmdIndex**
+If we see that there is a square bracket next, then we add the **CmdIndex**
 command to get the value by the index.

 ```go